tameika/cost-per-wear/README.md

-# cost-per-wear
+# Cost Per Wear App

+## Description

-An app that calculates the "cost per wear" quotient of an item of clothing based on the number of times you've worn it; as well as the percentage likelihood of you wearing something of similar style to eliminate unnecessary spending and clothing waste ahead of a purchase.
+Cost Per Wear calculates the "cost per wear quotient" of an item of clothing based on the purchase price and the number of times it is worn it.
+The app also calculates the percentage likelihood of wearing something of similar style to prevent unnecessary spending and clothing waste ahead of purchase.

+## Libraries

+* AWS
+* Snapkit
+* Spring

+## Structure

+MVC

+## In Progress

+* Custom camera view to snap and save and item image
+* Custom table view cells to display detailed data before navigating to full detail view
+* AWS database to remotely store user's apparel inventory